Case: African Communities Together v. Lyons

 Case Summary

-The case challenges the Trump Administration's campaign of targeting noncitizens at immigration court proceedings.
-On August 1, 2025, African Communities Together (ACT) and The Door filed this lawsuit in the U.S. District Court for the Southern District of New York against U.S. Immigration and Customs Enforcement (ICE) and its Acting Director; the Secretary of the U.S. Department of Homeland Security (DHS); the Acting Director of the Executive Office of Immigration Review (EOIR); the U.S. Department of Justice (DOJ); and the U.S. Attorney General.
-Plaintiffs alleged violations of the Administrative Procedure Act and the Due Process Clause of the Fifth Amendment.
-Judge P. Kevin Castel presides over the case.
+This case challenges the Trump Administration's campaign of arresting noncitizens at immigration court proceedings, and its summary dismissal of immigration cases without affording noncitizens the opportunity to seek asylum or other affirmative relief.
+The case was filed on August 1, 2025, by African Communities Together (ACT) and The Door in the U.S. District Court for the Southern District of New York against U.S. Immigration and Customs Enforcement (ICE) and its Acting Director; the Secretary of the U.S. Department of Homeland Security (DHS); the Acting Director of the Executive Office of Immigration Review (EOIR); the U.S. Department of Justice (DOJ); and the U.S. Attorney General.
+It was assigned to District Judge P. Kevin Castel.

 The complaint asserted five causes of action.
 First, the plaintiffs argued that the ICE Courthouse Arrest Policy was arbitrary and capricious under the Administrative Procedure Act for lacking a reasoned justification.
 Second, they claimed the policy exceeded statutory authority by violating the common law privilege against courthouse arrests, which they contended was incorporated into the Immigration and Nationality Act.
 Third and fourth, they challenged the EOIR Dismissal Policy as arbitrary and capricious and as a violation of the Accardi doctrine, which requires agencies to follow their own regulations.
 Fifth, they alleged that the EOIR policy violated the Fifth Amendment’s Due Process Clause by denying noncitizens timely notice and a meaningful opportunity to be heard.